arfeenlinux/project/README.md

       waring only change "D:\git file\javis\" this path and change "d:" into your disk letter

 after doing it run main.py file

+fature in this voice asssistant
+      -speach recongnition
+      -face recognition
+      -play game
+      -read news
+      -schedule your day
+      -it can type on your screen
+      -chat with you
+      -open and close app for you
+      -search in youtube,wikipedia and google forr you -contorl volume,video
+      -contorl home appliance with the help of arduino uno -it can speack few thing in tamil